isomerpages/moe-beattysec/_about-us/Partners/Alumni.md

 Since its humble inauguration in 1993, our Alumni has come a long way in nurturing comradeship and the Beatty Family spirit since **yesterday**, which remains **today** and will certainly flourish **tomorrow**.

-_We will always do our best to bring glory to Beatty.
+_We will always do our best to bring glory to Beatty.  <br>
 Non Vi Sed Arte – Not with Force, but with Skill!_

 <img src="/images/janet%20signature.jpg"